backstage/backstage/.changeset/metal-pants-fly.md

 ---
 '@backstage/plugin-home': patch
+'example-app': patch
 ---

-star icons now have the same yellow color as the other star icons when a entity is favourited
+star icons now have the same yellow color as the other star icons when a entity is favourite